promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 {%note%}
-If there are issues with ASP.NET (e.g. it is not installed or not configured properly) Run as administrator (command prompt)
+If there are issues with ASP.NET (e.g. it is not installed or not configured properly) run as administrator (command prompt)
 {%endnote%}

 {%highlight console%}